GroupProject2020/Ovito/doc/python/introduction/custom_modifiers.rst

                 ...
                 ...

+            # Insert the modifier function into a pipeline:
             pipeline.modifiers.append(my_mod_function)

+            # Pipeline evaluation: This will let the system invoke your user-defined function.
+            data = pipeline.compute()

        Your modifier function -which can have an arbitrary name such as ``my_mod_function()`` in this case- is inserted into the pipeline by appending it to the :py:attr:`Pipeline.modifiers <ovito.pipeline.Pipeline.modifiers>` list.
 Behind the scenes, OVITO automatically creates a